RoyElkabetz/Tensor-Networks-Simple-Update/README.md

 ```

 ### Example 2: The Trivial Simple-Update Algorithm
-The trivial SU algorithm is equivalent to the SU algorithm without the ITE and truncation steps; it only consists of consecutive SVD steps over each TN edge (the same as contracting ITE gate with zero time-step).
+The trivial SU algorithm is equivalent to the SU algorithm without the ITE and truncation steps; it only consists of consecutive SVD steps over each TN edge (the same as contracting the ITE gate with zero time-step).
 The trivial-SU algorithm's fixed point corresponds to a canonical representation of the tensor network representations we started with.
-A tensor network canonical representation is strongly related to the Schmidt Decomposition operation over all the tensor network's edges, where for a tensor networks with no loops (tree-like topology) each weight vector in the canonical representation corresponds to the Schmidt values of partitioning the network into two distinct networks along that edge.
-When the given tensor network has loops in it, it is no longer possible to partition the network along a single edge into to distinguished parts.
+A tensor network canonical representation is strongly related to the Schmidt Decomposition operation over all the tensor network's edges, where for a tensor network with no loops (tree-like topology), each weight vector in the canonical representation corresponds to the Schmidt values of partitioning the network into two distinct networks along that edge.
+When the given tensor network has loops in it, it is no longer possible to partition the network along a single edge into distinguished parts.
 Therefore, the weight vectors are no longer equal to the Schmidt values but rather become some general approximation of the tensors' environments in the network.
 A very interesting property of the trivial simple update algorithm is that it is identical to the [Belief Propagation (BP)](https://en.wikipedia.org/wiki/Belief_propagation) algorithm.
-The Belief Propagation (BP) algorithm is a famous iterative-message-passing algorithm in the world of Probabilistic Graphical Models (PGM), where it is used as an approximated inference tool.
-For a detailed description about the duality between the trivial-Simple-Update and the Belief Propagation algorithm see Refs [3][4].
+The Belief Propagation (BP) algorithm is a famous iterative-message-passing algorithm in the world of Probabilistic Graphical Models (PGM), which is used as an approximated inference tool.
+For a detailed description of the duality between the trivial-Simple-Update and the Belief Propagation algorithm, see Refs [3][4].

-In order to implement the trivial-SU algorithm we can initialize the simple update class with zero time step as follows
+In order to implement the trivial-SU algorithm, we can initialize the simple update class with zero time step as follows
 ```python
 su.SimpleUpdate(tensor_network=tensornet,
                 dts=[0],